rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 - thal
 - slope

-This we wil fix with the mean value since the value random values (@Rodney I dont understand what this means)
+Columns that have continuous values and the null values are not less than half, we try and fix this by either replacing with the mean, mode or median.
+For our case I used mean values. (@Rodney I dont understand what this means)
 - trestbps
 - chol
 - thalach